 and more accurate to use, and if you ever fancy visiting any of those places yourself then that's one job done.

-Our first break was last week to Lincoln as
+Our first break was to Lincoln as we’d

-We’re undecided about where to go in May, but June is booked up.
-It’s to be Malvern and the Cotswolds, including a visit to a vineyard and a tour of the Morgan
+For June it was to be Malvern and the Cotswolds, including a visit to a vineyard and a tour of the Morgan car factory.

 For July and August we’ll probably go in to hiding doing DIY jobs etc and leaving the campsites and beaches to the families as it will be school holiday time.